nramc/my-notes/docs/blog/articles/architecture/system/setup-virtual-private-server.md

     driver: bridge
 ```

+!!! tip "Tip"

+    To manage all your applications containers and services, you can create a custom network called `app-network`
+    and connect all your application containers to this network.
+This allows them to communicate with each other
+    without exposing ports to the host machine, enhancing security and isolation.

+    ```bash
+      # To create the network, run the following command:
+      docker network create custom-apps--network
+      # To list all available networks
+      docker network ls
+      # To connect a container to the network, use the --network flag when running the container:
+      docker run -d --name your-app-container --network custom-apps-network your-docker-image:latest
+      # To inspect the network and see connected containers, use:
+      docker network inspect custom-apps-network
+      # To remove the network, use:
+        docker network rm custom-apps-network
+    ```

 This `docker-compose.yml` file defines a service named `app` that uses a Docker image, maps ports, sets environment
 variables, mounts a volume for persistent data, and connects to a custom network.